Wardun-00/milestone-5-assignment-emergency-hotline/readme.md

 5. What is the difference between preventDefault() and stopPropagation() methods?

-preventDefault(): stops the normal action of an event, like stopping a link from opening.
+preventDefault(): stop the normal action of an event, like stopping a link from opening.
-stopPropagation()- stops the event from going up to parent elements
+stopPropagation()- stop the event from going up to parent elements